colin-gourlay/sundown-sessions/src/content/releases/a/altered-images/happy-birthday/index.md

 ---
 ## About

-Happy Birthday is the debut studio album by Glasgow post-punk band Altered Images, released on Epic Records in 1981.
-It reached number 26 on the UK Albums Chart and announced the band as one of the most distinctive acts of the early post-punk era, fronted by Clare Grogan's playful yet idiosyncratic vocal style.
+*Happy Birthday* reached number 26 on the UK Albums Chart and announced the band as one of the most distinctive acts of the early post-punk era, fronted by Clare Grogan's playful yet idiosyncratic vocal style.

 The album was produced by Steve Severin of Siouxsie and the Banshees.